How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 Dramatic chic

-To use this technique on your patio, choosecolours to accent your patio—optimally colours you have in your garden.
+To use this technique on your patio, choose colours to accent your patio—optimally colours you have in your garden.
 Then, pick the features of your patio that you want to under light.
 The best options are usually the patio itself, permanent furniture, or even gazebos and ponds.
-Once you’ve done that, position your Nite Time Décor Oakville fixtures underneath the chosen features so that the entire base is washed in a soft glow.
+Once you’ve done that, position your Nite Time Décor fixtures underneath the chosen features so that the entire base is washed in a soft glow.

 Ethereal Elegance